Discreteness of the complex hyperbolic ultra-parallel triangle groups: Background

 \subsection{Complex hyperbolic ultra-parallel triangle groups}

-A \emph{complex line} is the image of a complex 2-dimensional vector subspace of $\mathbb{C}^{2, 1}$ under the projection map $\mathbb{P}$, and we define a \emph{complex geodesic} as the intersection of a complex line with $\mathbf{H}_{\mathbb{C}}^2$, provided this intersection is non-empty.
+A \emph{complex line} is the image under the projection $\mathbb{P}$ of a two‑dimensional complex vector subspace of $\mathbb{C}^{2,1}$.
+A \emph{complex geodesic} is the intersection of a complex line with $\mathbf{H}_{\mathbb{C}}^2$, provided this intersection is non‑empty.

 The \emph{Hermitian cross-product} is defined as